janabimustafa/IDB/PITCHME.md

 ---

-## Self-Critique
+### Self-Critique
-What did we do well?<br>
+- What did we do well?
   - data collection
   - navigation
   - continuous integration
-What did we learn?<br>
+- What did we learn?
   - Docker, a necessary evil
   - Google Cloud Platform, expensive
   -
-What can we do better?<br>
+- What can we do better?
   - planning and assignment of tasks
   - CSS
-What puzzles us?<br>
+- What puzzles us?
   - visualizations

 ---

-## Event4Me Critique
+### Event4Me Critique
-What did they do well?<br>
+- What did they do well?
   - beautiful, consistent design
   - 5 data sources
-What did we learn from their website?<br>
+- What did we learn from their website?
   -
-What can they do better?<br>
+- What can they do better?
   - contrast! (difficulty reading the grey on grey)
-What puzzles us about their website?<br>
+- What puzzles us about their website?

 ---

-## Thank you!
+### Thank you!